Nau mai, haere mai.

 Firstly, if any person is in immediate danger to life, emergency services should be called on 111.

-Ask for the person's permission, and take that information to the Vicar / Ministry Unit Leader or Diocesan Safety Team (see below).
+Ask for the person's permission, and take that information to the Vicar / Ministry Unit Leader or Ministry Standards Team (see below).

-If the person does not give you permission, you must still ring the Diocesan Safety Team to ask for advice without naming the person.
+If the person does not give you permission, you must still ring the Ministry Standards Team to ask for advice without naming the person.
 They know what to do and will be able to guide you.

-If your concern relates to the Vicar / Leader, call the Diocesan Safety Team.
+If your concern relates to the Vicar / Leader, call the Ministry Standards team.
 They are available at all times to give advice and assistance.

 If you are experiencing abuse, here are some things you can do.